eshun/Luckysheet/docs/guide/FAQ.md

 **<span style="font-size:20px;">A</span>**: There are two ways to get it

-- 1. use `luckysheet.getLuckysheetfile()` to get all configuration data, so you can get the `defaultRowHeight` and `defaultColWidth` in the sheet configuration data。
+- 1. use `sheet.getLuckysheetfile()` to get all configuration data, so you can get the `defaultRowHeight` and `defaultColWidth` in the sheet configuration data。
 - 2. use API to get the default row height [getDefaultRowHeight](/guide/api.html#getdefaultrowheight-setting) and column width.[getDefaultColWidth](/guide/api.html#getdefaultcolwidth-setting)

 ------------